Many parents look at discipline as a HARSH thing - a 'solemn office', when it is truly nothing more than guiding a child to see that:

 WHAT KIND OF MOTIVATOR ARE YOU?

 2- GUILT: This is where you attempt to make the person feel bad if they don't help you.
 (For instance, "Why do you make me suffer like this?
 I'm working so hard for you...".
-Again it is only effective for a short term)
+Again - it is only effective for short term)

 3-INCENTIVES: The carrot at the end of the stick, the "If you do this, I'll do that"(When the carrot is gone, the motivation vanishes)